AgnosticUI/agnosticui/agnostic-astro/README.md

 ### What is AgnosticUI?

 AgnosticUI is a set of UI primitives that start their lives in clean HTML and CSS.
-These standards compliant components are then copied to our framework implementations in: Astro (new), React, Vue 3, Svelte, and Angular (experimental).
+These standards compliant components are then copied to our framework implementations in: Astro (new), React, Vue 3, Svelte, Astro, and Angular (experimental).

 [AgnosticUI Documentation](https://agnosticui.com)

 ## Features

-- 🔥 Available in Astro (new), React, Vue 3, Svelte, and Angular (experimental)
+- 🔥 Available in Astro (new), React, Vue 3, Svelte, Astro, and Angular (experimental)
 - 🖌️ CSS custom properties-based theming
 - 💪 Clean, semantic, and accessible HTML
 - 💯 Decoupled standards-based CSS (no preprocessing)